hilalturkaslan/Classification/README.md

-classification for so ai study case
+classification for a ai study case